jackofarcades/tunemod/README.md

 - Shield and Freeze are now 24 cooldown (1.5 hp blood magic cost).

 The following item pools/item chances have been changed:
-* Red and Black Chest items have been "tiered."
-Lower tiers shows up in earlier floors.
-The highest tier is pretty rare.
-* The following strong items have been removed from crates: leaping, courage shovel, miner's cap, ring of pain, torch of strength.
 * Strength charm has been removed from all pools.
 You need to get it from a boss shrine!
 * Increased cost of map, compass, torch of walls, and various tomes/scrolls.